 Lake Country real estate guide & listings for sale

-Most areas in Lake Country are very quiet, as there are usually low levels of noise from traffic.
-Reaching parks is rather challenging in the municipality since they are sparse.
-Despite that, there are approximately 20 public green spaces nearby for residents to visit.
+Lake Country is very quiet, as there are low levels of noise from traffic.
+Parks are distributed sporadically, making it rather difficult to access them from a large number of locations in this part of the Greater Kelowna metropolitan area.
+Still, there are approximately 20 green spaces close by for residents to explore.

 Driving is usually the preferred transportation option in Lake Country.
 Parking is generally easy.
 However, the public transit service in Lake Country is not very frequent.
 Thankfully, residents are served by a few bus lines.
 It is very difficult for people walking to get around in this municipality since meeting daily needs is very challenging.